 Southwest arranges for transportation of gas to its Arizona, Nevada, and California service territories through the pipeline systems of El Paso Natural Gas Company ("El Paso"), Kern River Gas Transmission Company ("Kern River"), Transwestern Pipeline Company ("Transwestern"), Northwest Pipeline Corporation, Tuscarora Gas Pipeline Company ("Tuscarora"), Southern California Gas Company, and Paiute.
-Supply and pipeline capacity availability on both short- and long-term bases is continually monitored by Southwest to ensure the reliability of service to its customers.
+Supply and pipeline capacity availability on both short- and long-term bases is regularly monitored by Southwest to ensure the reliability of service to its customers.
 Southwest currently receives firm transportation service, both on a short- and long-term basis, for all of its service territories on the pipeline systems noted above and also has interruptible contracts in place that allow additional capacity to be acquired should an unforeseen need arise.

-Southwest is dependent upon the El Paso pipeline system for the transportation of gas to virtually all of its Arizona service territories and a portion of its southern Nevada service territory.
+Southwest is dependent upon the El Paso pipeline system for the transportation of gas to virtually all of its Arizona service territories and, for part of 2006, to a portion of its southern Nevada service territory.
 During 2005, Southwest entered into negotiations with alternative transportation service providers to evaluate capacity options for its southern Nevada service territory.
 After evaluating several proposals, Transwestern was chosen to replace the capacity previously provided by El Paso for southern Nevada, effective September 2006.
-The new five-year contract with Transwestern will extend capacity during winter months and provide greater flexibility in meeting monthly requirements.
-Rates under the new contract are not expected to differ significantly from those currently paid.
+The new five-year contract with Transwestern extends capacity during winter months and provides greater flexibility in meeting monthly requirements.
+Rates under the new contract do not differ significantly from those previously paid.
+El Paso service is available in Southern Nevada on an interruptible basis.